 With new resolution, Ives scoffs at economists' proposal to raise property taxes

-“Illinois families currently face one of the highest tax burdens in the nation,” Rep. Jeanne Ives (R-Wheaton) writes in HR1072, a new resolution filed today in response to a recommendation by three economists who propose raising property taxes to pay down the state's billion-dollar pension debt.
+“Illinois families currently face one of the highest tax burdens in the nation,” Rep. Jeanne Ives (R-Wheaton) writes in HR1072, a new resolution filed on May 15 in response to a recommendation by three economists who propose raising property taxes to pay down the state's billion-dollar pension debt.

 “In our view, Illinois’s best option is to impose a statewide residential property tax that expires when its unfunded pension liability is paid off," Crain's Chicago Business quotes the Federal Reserve Bank of Chicago economists as saying.
 "In our baseline scenario, we estimate that the tax rate required to pay off the pension debt over 30 years would be about 1%."